euyixiyue/scam/README.md

-You will be awarded a medal for disregarding safety in saving someone.
+There was a phone call for you.